Mazid2003/Job-practice/Networking/readme.md

 - Hands-on practice with commands & tools
 - Exploring advanced networking concepts

-## Networking Essentials or Keywords everyone should know...
+## 📘 Networking Essentials or Keywords everyone should know...

-# 📘 Networking Concepts – Quick Reference

 | Concept                  | What It Is                                                                 | Why It Matters                                                                 |
 |---------------------------|-----------------------------------------------------------------------------|--------------------------------------------------------------------------------|